 International travel is full of adventures, and there’s no such thing as a silly question!
 We have great information to help you discover what our trips are like.
 Below you will find information about hotel accommodations, transportation and other details involved in a typical Compassion trip.
 Each trip is unique and filled with discovery, so we want you to understand what is involved, and be ready to join us for this exciting journey!

-Visiting a Compassion Student Centre
+Visiting a Compassion development centre

-There is nothing quite like entering a student centre full of excited children who are ready to welcome Compassion sponsors!
+There is nothing quite like entering a development centre full of excited children who are ready to welcome Compassion sponsors!
 The children, their families and the staff members are ready to engage as soon as they arrive, frequently putting on a welcome program for the visitors.

 After the celebration, travelers will be able to tour the facility and witness first-hand what their sponsorship funds provide.
 Some centres demonstrate vocational programs for the older students and explain how they minister within the Child Survival Program to mothers and babies.
 Each student centre is different and unique!